 POWER Education Justice Campaign

 On Sunday night, Dec.
 28, many Americans breathed a sigh of relief when they learned that President Trump had signed the second major COVID relief package.
 For educators, parents and children from school districts all over America, that means a desperately needed influx of financial help for schools struggling to provide educational, social and emotional resources to kids and families during the pandemic.
-But there is reason to be concerned that, in Pennsylvania, the children that need it most may not see their fair share of the funding.
+We applaud Gov. Wolf’s intention to distribute 100% of this second COVID-19 relief package, known as the Elementary and Secondary School Emergency Relief Fund (ESSER II), using the federal Title I formula.
+This formula considers the number of low-income students served by the school districts and charter schools.
+In contrast, the distribution of the first major federal COVID-19 relief package, earlier in 2020, did not fully consider poverty level, and some Pennsylvania children that needed it most did not see their fair share of that funding.

 In early 2020, the first major US federal Covid relief package, known as the CARES Act, directed most of the K-12 school aid to schools with the highest poverty.
 This makes sense because the need is greater in these districts.
 However, the PA State Legislature and Gov. Wolf had discretion in how to distribute some of this funding, approximately $175 million.
 They sent a fixed amount to each school district regardless of size and a small amount (about $67) per student regardless of poverty or need.
 This allocation method disadvantaged large districts because they received the same “fixed” amount as much smaller districts.
 High poverty school districts were also not focused on in the allocation of the discretionary funds.
 Several statistics expose the inequity and unfairness of this distribution method.